jove-decompiler/jove/README.md

 Note: passing `-x` instructs `jove-loop` to only recompile the executable itself (not including any shared libraries it is linked to).
 This makes it possible to run the recompiled program without the use of a chroot.

 # Building
+You must build llvm [1].
+It is probably necessary to do this in order to recompile code on an x86_64 host (assuming you're using the binaries from https://images.aarno-labs.com/jove/).

 ```bash
 # on debian testing:
 apt install g++-multilib-i686-linux-gnu g++-multilib-mipsel-linux-gnu g++-multilib-mips64el-linux-gnuabi64 g++-aarch64-linux-gnu libboost-all-dev cmake ninja-build easy-graph graphviz libxml2 libgraph-easy-perl gmsl libz3-dev